It could be asked to what extent my images on this site are

 that we see them in ways that others might not share."

-I would say that an attempt needs to be made to balance the creative possibilities offered by digial manipulation (the prerogative of the artist) against the risk of destroying the essential truthfullness of the image (the prerogative of the viewing human being).
+I would say that an attempt needs to be made to balance the creative possibilities offered by digital editing tools (the prerogative of the artist) against the risk of destroying the essential truthfullness of the image (the prerogative of the viewing human being).
 The viewer expects the work to have been altered enough to replicate the subjective experience/thoughts of the artist, but the viewer should not be fed artificial delusions.
-Technological mental illness should not be our ultimate goal here.
+Technological mental illness/delusions should not be our ultimate goal here.

 There are very profound threats to such a moderate approach to night photography: